 2.6 Provide for users with multiple impairments

-Users with multiple impairments, such as those who are both visually and hearing impaired, should still be able to use the terminal.
+Users with multiple impairments, such as those who are both visually and hearing impaired, should still be able to use the telephone.
 Features that are provided to accommodate users with different impairments should therefore be supplementary rather than mutually exclusive.
 That is, using one should not prevent the user from using others.
 If possible, visually impaired users should be provided with facilities that do not require good hearing.
 And hearing impaired users should be provided with facilities that do not require good vision or reading ability.

 Loss of vision, hearing and dexterity often occur together, particularly as the person gets older.
 For example, approximately 35% of people with a visual impairment also have a hearing impairment.